Shahriar-Tonmoy/Shahriar-Tonmoy/README.md

 # 2. N E E D

-## A online job marketplace where people can post a job and also can bid for a job
+## An online job marketplace where people can post a job and also can bid for a job

 ### Feature 1:
 User can create his/her own account or log in with google.
 This is controlled by firebase authentication system.